Showing posts with label New York. Show all posts

 176-Exploring The Art Of Collaboration

-My collaboration began when I was attending writing classes at Union College in Schenectady, New York in the early 1980’s.
+My collaboration began when I was attending writing classes with the Poet and writer Lyn Lifshin at Union College in Schenectady, New York in the early 1980’s.
 To keep living expenses down I rented an apartment in Niskayuna, New York from my musician friend.
 We would often sit on the porch evenings and he would play music and I would write poetry.
 (Although I learned to endure the late evening renditions of Peter Gabriel's, Red Rain to all hours. ) It was only natural that we began collaborating together, not only did we collaborate on songs, but we have been fortunate enough to finish a book of short stories and a novel.
 Our short story The Lure of the Mountain King was awarded an honorable mention in the 57th Writer’s Digest Contest in the General Fiction Category.
 We have over the years drifted apart but I have lately dusted off our early collaborations and began submitting the work.
 Hope you enjoy the completed Ballad.
 (Check Out My Stories and The Lure Of The Mountain King Novel.)

 Gordon Grey Music